Drugs and Alcohol

 Under Tennessee law, the offense of possession or casual exchange of a controlled substance (such as marijuana) is punishable as a Class A Misdemeanor (eleven months, twenty-nine days and/or a fine of $2,500).
 For the third and subsequent offense of possession of ½ oz. or less of marijuana, punishment is one to six years of imprisonment and a $3,000 fine.
 If there is an exchange from a person over 21 years of age to a person under 21 and the older person is at least two years older than the younger and the older person knows that the younger person is under 21, then the offense is classified as a felony.
 Possession of more than ½ oz. of marijuana under circumstances where intent to resell may be implicit is punishable by one to six years of imprisonment and a $5,000 fine for the first offense.
 Maximum Tennessee penalties for possession, manufacture or distribution of substantial quantities of a controlled substance range from fifteen to sixty years of imprisonment and up to a $500,000 fine.
 The State of Tennessee may, under certain circumstances, impound a vehicle used to transport or conceal controlled substances.

 Vanderbilt University is interested in the continued good health and personal well-being of the faculty and staff.
 Counseling and treatment are available through on-campus programs.
-The Employee Assistance Program offers a range of services, including voluntary and confidential professional services and a Physician’s Wellness Program, to assist faculty and staff with personal problems, such as alcohol and drug abuse.
+The Employee Assistance Program offers a range of services, including voluntary and confidential professional services and the Physician’s Wellness Program (FPWP), to assist faculty and staff with personal problems, such as alcohol and drug abuse.
 Faculty and staff may contact the Employee Assistance program at 936-1327.
 In addition, the Psychological and Counseling Center offers individual counseling and group support programs at 322-2571.

 Effects of alcohol abuse